Wednesday, July 8, 2009

 Thursday, June 25, 2009

 Sorry it has been so long since I've given an update.
 It's been a really hectic year for us.
 Moberly was doing much better for a while and was even doing some driving.
-About a month and a half ago he took a hard fall out in the front of the house and was basically unconcious for several hours.
+About a month and a half ago he took a hard fall out in the front of the house and was basically unconscious for several hours.
 We sent him to Great Falls after they stabilized him at the Shelby hospital.
 He didn't know anyone for a while and it took him 3 days before he knew who his wife was.
 I'm not certain if that was intentional or not!!!!!!
 Since then he has had a lot of ups and downs but overall is still improving small amounts weekly.
 The physical therapist is working him pretty hard trying to get him walking without his locking leg brace.
 That's still going to be a little bit but he's getting a lot stronger in his leg they just have to train the muscles to work properly again.

 Workman's comp is sending Moberly to a doctor in California next month to get an evaluation from a specialist.
-They are trying to get specific medical answers to determine wether they want to take the case or not.
+They are trying to get specific medical answers to determine whether they want to take the case or not.

 We have put together a raffle to try and raise the money for Moberly an HBOT machine that proved to help him when he was back in Missouri.
 Moberly built a very custom Rock Rivers Arms AR-15 rifle that we are selling tickets for $20 a piece and will be drawing at the Shelby community picnic at the new fire station on July 4th.
 We also had a full size quilt made and donated by a very special lady here in the community that we are raffling off the same day and tickets for it are also $20.
 We hope to raise enough to purchase this hyperbaric unit for Moberly so that he can be getting some sort of treatment to help his brain and leg heal faster and more fully.

-We want to thank everyone that has helped us through this very tough time in our lives.
 We appreciate the prayers and every way that the community and nation has helped.

 Wednesday, May 6, 2009